Martchus/syncthingtray/plasmoid/testing.md

 6. Ignore warning that executable is no debug build, it is sufficiant when the plugin is a debug build (see next section for QML debugging)

+## Saving/restoring settings

+Be aware that `plasmoidviewer` will revert Plasmoid-specific settings to the defaults on startup.
+So it is not possible to test restoring/saving settings using it.
+For this use case, `plasmawindowed` can be used instead.

 ## Enable QML debugging

 To enable QML debugging, it is required to rebuild `plasmoidviewer` with QML debugging